How to Have a Successful Meeting With Your College Counselor

 The most successful meetings will have an agenda.
 Agendas help focus the purpose of your meeting.
 Start with what questions you have.
 If there were any action items from the last meeting, address those.

-Bring relevant documents and notes
+Bring relevant documents and notes to the meeting

 Come prepared with any documents, notes, or insights.
 If you’ve worked on your class schedule ahead of time bring it.
 Your counselor will appreciate the work you’ve done and can help with scheduling conflicts, waitlist options, or other specific details.